Mike-Flint/OWELL_GAMES/README.md

 # OWELL GAMES

-A web application developed with Django, designed for organizing and managing games.
+A web application developed with Django.

 ## View Live